 - Serve the tomatoes and tuna with extra sprinkling of black pepper and a wedge of lime.

 Note: If the only tomatoes you can find are hard tart ones.
-You can sprinkle over 1 tsp of sugar to help the tomatoes sweeten and colour.
+You can sprinkle over 1 teaspoon of sugar to help the tomatoes sweeten and colour.